-All equipment and real property purchased with federal funds with a per unit price of \$5,000 or greater must be kept on a master inventory list (Microsoft Excel Spreadsheet).
+All equipment and real property purchased with federal funds must be kept on a master inventory list (Microsoft Excel Spreadsheet) regardless of cost if they have a shelf life of more than one year.
+There is no minimum amount.
 For Title I, this includes the Title I, Part A allocation, Distinguished School Funds, School Improvement Funds and any other grant programs.
 Consumables such as books and software do not need to be kept on this list but should be kept through normal media center procedures.
 This list must include:

+School

+Item Description

+Vendor

+Source of Funding

+Cost

+FAIN Number

+Condition

+Date of Acquisition

+Serial Number

+Use

+Location (Room Number)

+Disposition

-School Item Description Vendor Source of Funding Cost FAIN Number Condition Date of Acquisition Serial Number Use Location (Room Number) Disposition The Media Specialist and IT Technician at each school are responsible for maintaining the Federal Programs inventory list.
+The Media Specialist and IT Technician at each school are responsible for maintaining the Federal Programs inventory list.
 Items on the inventory list are verified by the Media Specialist and IT Technician and signed off by the principal during physical inventories.
 One signed copy of the inventory will be kept in the Title I school and another copy in the district office.